Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW7/hw_answers.md

    Cycle graphs ($C_n$) with $n >= 3$ are always isomorphic to their own line graphs.

 3. Determine if there exists a planar graph that is isomorphic to both its geometric dual and its line graph.
 Justify your answer.
+   It's not possible for a planar graph to be isomorphic to both its geometric dual and its line graph because a self-dual graph must have an equal number of vertices and faces, which limits its structure.
+For a graph to be isomorphic to its line graph, it must have a very specific degree pattern that regular graphs like cycles and cliques follow.
+Since no planar graph can meet both the dual and line graph conditions simultaneously, such a graph doesn't exist.
 ### Question 2
 Find a valid tree-decomposition of the following graph.
 What is the treewidth of the graph?